Robotech (comics): Antarctic Press (1997-1998)

+Antarctic Press' first issue of Robotech in March 1997 advertised an upcoming series titled Robotech: Mospeada, which was never published.

 Wildstorm (DC Comics) (2002-2010)

 In 2002, with the publication of the Wildstorm (DC) comics, Harmony Gold officially decided to reboot and retcon the Robotech universe.

 Rather than running a continuing series with side stories as the previous holders of the Robotech comic license had done, Wildstorm instead ran several limited series.
 The last Wildstorm publication was the trade paperback of Robotech: Prelude to the Shadow Chronicles in 2010.